1. Capture something about your data's place, time, and theme will help you identify which file you want.

 This list was compiled by Lizzy Rolando (Research Data Librarian at Georgia Tech) and Jennifer Doty (Data Management Specialist at Emory University).

 Every license helps creators retain copyright while allowing others to copy, distribute, and make some uses of their work non-commercially.
 Every Creative Commons license also ensures licensors get the credit for their work.
-All licenses work around the world and last as long as applicable copyright last.
+All licenses work worldwide and last as long as the applicable copyright lasts.
 These common features serve as the baseline, on top of which creators can choose to grant additional permissions when deciding how they want their work to be used.

 A licensor must answer a few simple questions on the path to choosing a license:

-Licenses do not affect freedoms that the law grants to users of creative works otherwise protected by copyright, such as exceptions and limitations to copyright law like fair dealing.
-Creative Commons licenses require licensees to get permission to do any of the things with a work that the law reserves exclusively to a licensor and that the license does not expressly allow.
-Work with a license that is used must credit the original licensor, keep copyright notices intact on all copies of the work, and link to the license from copies of the new work.
+Licenses do not affect freedoms the law grants to users of creative works otherwise protected by copyright, such as exceptions and limitations to copyright law like fair dealing.
+Creative Commons licenses require licensees to get permission to do anything with work that the law reserves exclusively for a licensor and that the license does not expressly allow.
+Work with a used license must credit the original licensor, keep copyright notices intact on all copies of the work, and link to the license from copies of the new work.
 They cannot use technological measures to restrict access to the work by others.

 © Florida State University Libraries | 116 Honors Way | Tallahassee, FL 32306 | (850) 644-2706